AjayParthibha/AjayParthibha.github.io/README.md

-Basic webpage that incorporates JavaScript
+A basic webpage that incorporates JavaScript.